mickle-ak/mockobor/README.md

 - simulate sending of events (via java listeners) from mocked collaborator to tested object,
 - check completely deregistration of listeners registered by mocked collaborator,
 - collect and verify events sent from test object
-- synchrone start of `Feature`, `SwingWorker` etc. to simpler verify of result of (in production asynchrone) invocations.

 And all of this should be done without changing of production code.